aarondwi/mongoseal/README.md

 100ms before lock timeouts, it will refresh the lock automatically.The time resolution for lock expiry time is 1 second, to reduce errors caused by NTP ~250ms bound

-Both read and write are using `majority` concern
+Write operations are using `majority` concern, while read operations are using `linearizable`.
+Because of this, ensure that your mongo is a replica set, not a standalone.

 Usage
 --------------------------------------------------